t40j/CodeSync/README.md

     * We use WebSockets instead of HTTP polling because collaborative editing requires low latency (sub-50ms) to feel natural.
 Polling would introduce lag and unnecessary server load.

 2.  **Sync Strategy (Last-Write-Wins):**
-    * For this prototype, I implemented a "Last-Write-Wins" strategy.
-The server broadcasts the latest full text state to all clients in the room.
+    * The application uses a "Last-Write-Wins" model, where the server broadcasts the latest state of the code to all connected clients.
-    * *Why:* It is significantly easier to implement than Operational Transforms (OT) or CRDTs within a short timeframe, and works sufficiently well for a 2-user concurrency limit.
+    * *Why:* While production editors use complex algorithms like Operational Transforms, I prioritized a simpler implementation for this prototype.
+It handles the goal of 2-user collaboration effectively without the massive overhead of building a CRDT system from scratch.

 3.  **Database Persistence:**
     * Room state (code) is stored in PostgreSQL.